 Kainat Shafi

-AZ Earth Science, Physics, Chemistry, Biology
+Earth Science, Physics, Chemistry, Biology

 In this lesson, students will explore the diverse weather patterns of the Southeast states.
 Through collaborative and active learning strategies, students will engage in activities that enhance their understanding of regional climates.
 This lesson is important as it helps students appreciate geographical diversity and its impact on daily life, fostering a deeper connection to the natural world.